famanalytics0/MultiModalGraphics/README.md

 ```

-This error arise since both the groupColumn and sampleType are required (leading to 2 by 2 design matrix whereby each group will have only 2 sample per group out of a total of 8 samples in the airway count data).
+This error arises since both the groupColumn and sampleType columns are required (leading to 2 by 2 design matrix whereby each group will have only 2 sample per group out of a total of 8 samples in the airway count data).

-But if you want to ignore one of two required columns, so that you can have 4 samples per group
-let us say, you want to ignore sampleType (and just interested in comparing the two groups of the "dex" column -- groupColumn),
+But if you want to ignore one of the two required columns, let us say you want to ignore the sampleType ("cell") column so that you can have 4 samples per group; or you are interested in comparing only the two groups of the groupColumn ("dex"),
-then, you need to take all the sample of the other required group, "cell" (sampleType) as shown next.
+then, you need to take all the samples of the other required column, sampleType ("cell") as shown next.

 ```r
 meta$cell <- "All"